+- e) check box 1 (for box 10a) if this person is under the age of 17 or check box 2 (for box 10b) if this person is age 17 or over; and - f) check the box if you did not claim this person on your federal return due to educational credits.

-- e) Check the box if this person did not qualify as a dependent on your federal return. - f) Check the box if you did not claim this person (student) as an dependent on your federal return in order to allow that student to claim a federal education credit on the student's federal return.
+NOTE: If you did not claim a dependent who is a student on your federal return in order to allow the student to claim a federal education credit on the student's federal return, you may still claim the dependent on your Arizona return.